openhivescale/SinglePaged/_posts/2000-01-04-mechanical-en.md

 <iframe width="1264" height="550" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSkP-vBIrygrKL4rIhkSzMw3B0RTOQDyZ21LOhGQGx0f2L3cipl1LCMDOu8Xt_0CLbM8wPw9Htej1xK/pubchart?oid=1184278694&amp;format=interactive"></iframe>

 Test example made with a Sigfox module: After having placed a hive base, we added a weight A, B, and C, we removed them and put them back in the same order.
-You can see the accuracy ...
 We get a range of 1325 weights with 3 AA batteries.

+Resolution 6g, precision 30g whatever the load is from 0 to 125Kg

+(Documentation of the tests allowing to control linearity and repeatabiliy is under progress)